 My Top Techniques to Get Organised in the Kitchen

 When I graduated from university, I decided to become a better cook.
-I know that one day I will have a family of my own to feed, and I’d prefer my kids having something more nutritious for dinner than fish fingers every day.
-So I bought a whole host of cookery books and downloaded some top recipes to my iPad in an attempt to progress my cooking from beans on toast to a three-bean chilli.
-However when I got into the kitchen, I quickly noticed how flustered I became with the timings of certain meals.
-I couldn’t find my potato peeler, or I used the wrong spice by accident; all of these incidents annoyed me so I knew I needed to get more organised, fast!
-So I thought I’d let you all know how I did it, and how it actually improved my cooking.
+I know that one day I will have a family of my own to feed, and I’d prefer my kids have something more nutritious for dinner than fish fingers every day.
+So I bought a whole host of cookery books and downloaded some top recipes to my iPad in an attempt to progress my cooking from beans on toast to a three-bean chili.
+However, when I got into the kitchen, I quickly noticed how flustered I became with the timings of certain meals.
+I couldn’t find my potato peeler, or I used the wrong spice by accident; all of these incidents annoyed me so I knew I needed to get more organized, fast!
+So I thought I’d let you all know how I did it, and how it improved my cooking.